-Cricut has a growing stable of cutting machines, with options ranging from budget models right through to their top of the range Cricut Maker.
+Cricut has a growing stable of cutting machines, with options ranging from budget models like the Cricut Explore One right through to their top of the range Cricut Maker.

 They tend to release a new model every 12 to 18 months, sometimes with significant upgrades and enhanced functions.
 However, they also continue to stock a few of their older models, which is great for those of us wanting to dip our toes into the water without breaking the bank.

 The older Cricut models are bit more basic compared to the latest models; however, they are terrific cutting machines with plenty of raving fans.
 So if you’re after a basic model, then an older, cheaper Cricut machine is definitely worth considering.